 There is NO WILL CALL on Kentucky Derby (May 3) or Kentucky Oaks (May 2) days at Churchill Downs.

 Will Call for normal racing days at Churchill Downs is located at the two main clubhouse entrances, Gates 10 and 17.
 The Box Office is conveniently located at Gate 1, directly across from the Kentucky Derby Museum, located directly off Central Avenue.
 The Box office is available to purchase tickets for day of tickets and advance race dates.
 Box office will also serve as a will call during live race dates.
 The Box Office is open Wednesday - Sunday, 11 am to 2 pm.
 Night Racing Fridays the hours are 12 noon to 9 pm.

 Oaks and Derby days are a “Dress to Impress” occasion.
 That being said, here are some guidelines to help you be comfortable on the day:

-Reserved seating areas (Infield Club, grandstand, clubhouse, suites, dining rooms and corporate hospitality areas)
+Reserved seating areas (Grandstand, clubhouse, suites, dining rooms and corporate hospitality areas)

 Ladies typically wear pastel-colored suits, dresses, or bold separates.
 Hats are the major fashion trend at the Derby, so don’t forget yours!
 High heels always look nice with your colorful Derby and Oaks outfits but you may want to pack a comfortable pair of shoes such as flip flops for the walk to and from your car.